100 Technology Topics for Research Papers

 - Is it ethical for a woman to carry someone else’s child?

-The Beating Heart Donors (about organ transplant donors)
+The Beating Heart Donors: Discussing organ transplant procedures.

 - When is a person dead?
 How do we define death?
 Should there be changes in our definition of “brain death"?